jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 {% include photo3.html img1="/my-story/pictures/2b/11-1.jpg" img2="/my-story/pictures/2b/11-2.jpg" img3="/my-story/pictures/2b/11-3.jpg" caption="I stayed at the Velocity Residence this term.
 The events were awesome there, and I recommend anyone even slightly interested in entrepreneurship to stay for a term and see if it is right for them.
 The dinner events where we could talk to start-ups and other speakers was my favourite part of the residence" caption1="My velocity sweater I got for staying in the residence." caption2="The middle one is a picture of the Communitech sign when I went to their office for a big Velocity dinner." caption3="Mural of the Google logo, since Communitech moved into Google's old building a lot of paintings were left there."%}

-{% include photo.html img="/my-story/pictures/2b/11-4.jpg" size="50%" caption="This is what it looks like inside of the Communitech office." %}

-{% include photo.html img="/my-story/pictures/2b/11-5.jpg" size="50%" caption="I also attended EngHack and worked in a team with some of my friends.
-We worked on a chatbot that gave Google Maps directions when you put in a location." %}

 ## Fall 2016 (2B)

+{% include photo.html img="/my-story/pictures/f16/2.JPG" size="65%" caption="Sunset reflection over E5 (Engineering 5)." %}

 I switched my co-op stream around, so I was supposed to be on co-op during this term, but I wanted to take CS 136 and get into the CS program.
 I took Math 136, Stat 231, CS 136, ENGL 109, and Music 100.
 It is a little heftier of a term since it has 5 courses instead of 4 courses last term, but overall a manageable courseload.

-{% include photo.html img="/my-story/pictures/2b/12-1.jpg" size="40%" caption="I went to UWP Hacks and I appeared in one of their photos.
-I didn't have much time to make a project since I was volunteering for Hack the North 2016, but I did follow some Unity tutorials to make a simple game." %}

 ## MHacks8
 {% include photo.html img="/my-story/pictures/2b/13-1.jpg" size="30%" caption="I had a TON of pictures from Mhacks: <a href='/mhacks8/'>Link</a>" %}